gabrielemeloncelli/coursera_acceleration_data/CodeBook.md

 The extra variables (columns) were removed from the data frame.

-The data set was made vertical by crushing the columns according to the movement type ('body', 'jerk', and 'gravity') and the axes ('x', 'y', 'z', and 'magnitude)

 At the end of the execution you get two data frames:
 - **linted**: it contains the detalied merged data